 Ha!
 Can you run through some of your favorite songs from the new album?

 L.E.S. was the last producer on the album and he came with one of the best songs, so that’s one of my favorites.
 The Easy Mo Bee song is fight music – it’s really hype.
-The song about my daughter is probably gonna be one of my most successive records by regular people that are not even into me.
+The song about my daughter is probably gonna be one of my most successive records by regular people that are not even into me (by tim).
 I’mma be honest with you – the song that D.R.
 Period did is a little different, as far as music-wise.
 It sounds a little Caribbean, the beat.
 It’s exotic, so that’s one of the songs that I’m curious to see how the public reacts to it.

 How did you manage to track down Easy Moe Bee?

 Oh my god, you’re gonna love this song.
 This song is not recommended for white people to play when they’re just tryin’ to chill out, ‘cos white people get a little more hyper!
 This song makes you wanna jump and mosh-pit and do crazy shit!